 Improving the lives of Canadians—and contributing to a more resilient society—requires breakthrough ideas and approaches.
 The Social Innovation Fund (SIF) supports organizations looking to strengthen their capacities in order to scale for greater impact.
 SIF provides support to high potential/high impact organizations and are integrated with special convenings, plus technical and peer support, through Innoweave or the Social Innovation Learning Program (SILP).

 Please note that due to the large volume of applications received, we have closed the intake of new applications to the Organizational Rebuilding category until further notice.

 How does the SIF Fund Work?

-The Social Innovation Fund supports works in alignment with our mission and granting priorities.
+The Social Innovation Fund supports works in alignment with our mission and focus areas.